kaiidams/NeMoOnnxSharp/README.md

-# Speech recognizer with QuartzNet and ONNX
+# Speech recognizer with QuartzNet and ONNX Runtime

 This repository explains how to export [QuartzNet](https://arxiv.org/abs/1910.10261)